daywiss/memtable/README.md

        onChange:handleChange
      })

-     //...do stuff with users table
+     //...do stuff with Users table
    })